testerslol123/Pokerbot/README.md

 1. Go to settings (click top right on "menu", the red button "settings" is on the bottom right)
 2. Click on "Animation/Resolution settings"
 3. Set "Version Settings" to "Beta"
-4. Set "Animations Settings" to "Lite" (recommended if your game lags often) OR set "Resolution Settings"  to "Lite" and save changes
+4. Set "Animations Settings" to "Standard" and set "Resolution Settings"  to "Lite" and save changes

 ![Step 3 settings](/src/img/readme/settings3.jpg)